If you are experiencing issues with your Outlook, try these items one-by-one and hopefully one of them will help.

 Important: In many cases, ScanPST requires more than one pass to fix a corruption.
 Run ScanPST repeatedly, until it reports that there are no more errors.

 In some cases, a corruption might be so bad that ScanPST is unable to fix it.
 ScanPST will tell you that there are no more errors, but you would still experience issues.
 In this case, you should create a new PST file and copy all items from the old PST into the new one.
-After you do that, close the old PST file (Right-click the top-most folder of the PST, then select “Close”).
+After you do that, close the old PST file (Right-click the top-most folder of the PST, then select “Close”) and start using the new one.

 Note: You can also use scanPST to check and fix your OST files.